 SafeCare® is an evidence-based training program to help parents of young children at risk of neglect and abuse.
 There is extensive research to show SafeCare is effective – it has been shown to reduce child neglect and harm by 26 per cent.

-The program is for parents with children aged 0-5 and focuses on three key things:
+Participating families have children aged 0-5 and they focus on three key things:

 - building strong and positive interactions between parents and their children